 CAIR-PA invites the wider Muslim community to a series of events on Spiritual Ecology that we’ve organized with faith leaders in Bethlehem, Trooper, and West Philadelphia this Earth Day weekend.
 Join us to learn what Islam teaches about the environment, living with a green-conscience, and what we must do to prevent global catastrophes resulting from climate change.

 We are also excited to announce that Muslim-Americans have been asked to lead the Interfaith Contingent ahead of the People’s Climate March on Washington.
-Be sure to reserve your seat online (or by leaving a voicemail at 267-515-6713) to join CAIR’s bus to the march for an inspiring and historic Saturday.
+Be sure to reserve your seat online to join CAIR’s bus to the march for an inspiring and historic Saturday.
 The bus will depart to Washington D.C. at approximately 8am on Saturday, April 29.
 Please arrive early to join us for breakfast at Philadelphia Masjid/Clara Muhammad School (47th St. and Wyalusing Ave, Philadelphia, PA).
 We will return after sunset, Insha’allah (at around 10pm).
 Recommended donations are $10-$20 per person to cover transportation costs, but are not required.

 In addition, we encourage members to get involved with the wider ecological and climate movement, with many active groups and activities that help improve our environmental condition happening this week and beyond.